silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_dataobject_model_type.md

 There are several settings you can apply to your model class (typically `DataObjectModel`), but because they can have distinct values _per schema_, the standard `_config` layer is not an option.
-Model configuration has to be done within the schema definition in the `modelConfig` section.
+Model configuration has to be done within the schema config in the `modelConfig` subsection.

 ### Customising the type name